How to Write Standard Operating Procedures (+SOP Template)

 1. Choose a format

-The best course of action here is to go with the most simple format.
-For instance, if there’s no need to include an additional explanation or potential contingencies, a simple checklist list may be sufficient; if each step in the process can potentially lead to multiple outcomes, a flowchart is likely necessary.
+For instance, a simple checklist list may be sufficient if there’s no need to include an additional explanation or potential contingencies.
+If each step in the process can potentially lead to multiple outcomes, you may want a flowchart.

 2. Identify your audience